Where did the Israelites cross the Red Sea?

 Holy Day Symbolism

-As mentioned above, the crossing of the Red Sea is to this day traditionally commemorated on the seventh day after the Passover—the last day of the feast of Unleavened Bread.
+As mentioned above, the crossing of the Red Sea is to this day traditionally commemorated on the seventh day following the Passover—the last day of the feast of Unleavened Bread.
 This seven-day festival, with its “high holy days” on the first and last of the seven days, is commanded in Leviticus 23:6-8.
 This festival pictures the complete removal of leaven, a symbol of sin, from our lives.
 In the Bible, Egypt serves as a metaphor for sin; Pharaoh as a metaphor for Satan.
-The death of the firstborn on the night of the Passover, in order to free the Israelites and pave the way for their escape—and then the final destruction of the Egyptian army, the last “hold” on the Israelites, on the final holy day of Unleavened Bread.
+We read of the death of the firstborn on the night of the Passover, in order to free the Israelites and pave the way for their escape—and then the final destruction of the Egyptian army, the last “hold” on the Israelites, on the final holy day of Unleavened Bread.
+There is also the religious symbolism of immersion/baptism/purification of the Israelites as a body going “through” the waters of the Red Sea—“purified” of sin.

 Note Exodus 12:16-17 (from the New King James Version): “On the first day there shall be a holy convocation, and on the seventh day there shall be a holy convocation … So you shall observe the Feast of Unleavened Bread, for on this same day I will have brought your armies out of the land of Egypt.”